revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-60. Why do we use public and private access modifiers.
+58. Why do we use public and private access modifiers?

 <details><summary><b> Show Answer</b></summary>